 When engaging in regular discussion, humans usually move casually, subtly relaxing, swaying or experiencing unconscious movements.
 Therefore, someone with a rigid demeanor is emitting a warning that something isn’t quite right.

 Repetitiveness may occur when someone is trying to convince you of their point, in an attempt to ‘drill it in’ to your mind.
+This is a good way to go if you are wondering how to tell if someone is lying.
 They may also be trying to reassure themselves that the lie could be considered true.
 Glass uses the example of a person repeating the phrase ‘I didn’t’, as if this will somehow excuse them from the responsibility of their supposed action.

 It is also a technique used by liars to buy time to create a more elaborate story.

 Liars will often over-compensate by providing too much information.
 When a person reels off an elaborate tale that may not even have been requested, it’s a clear sign they are trying to convince you their story is true.
 Glass suggests that by openly talking, others will believe what they have to say.

 Someone who is lying may automatically cover their mouth with their hands when they are reluctant to respond to a question or issue.
 The connotation of covering the lips is clear, even when done subconsciously.
 It is a direct message that they are shutting down all communication and have no intention of telling the truth.

 7.Covering Vulnerable Areas – Similarly, a dishonest person may cover areas that they consider vulnerable, such as the throat, head, chest or abdomen.
 Glass refers to her own experiences working in a courtroom setting, where defendants would often cover their throat upon hearing an uncomfortable testimony.

 8. Shuffling their Feet